-After COVID-19 forced event organizers to rethink their plans, virtual and hybrid events have seen a sharp uptick in popularity.
-And even after the coronavirus is no longer a major concern, it’s likely these kinds of events will stick around.
+Virtual and hybrid events have seen a sharp uptick in popularity, and that’s not likely to change.
 In particular, hybrid events, which combine aspects of virtual and in-person events, have significant benefits that may make them a popular choice in the future.
 If you’re on the fence as far as online events go, learning more about their offerings may have you wondering: Should I plan a hybrid event?
 Find out who hybrid events work great for and whether they’re right for you.

 What Is a Hybrid Event?